Contact an Inmate

 Persons who have been incarcerated in this detention center will not be allowed to visit any inmate for a period of six months after their release date.

 The Detention Center Administrator may grant a one-time special visit for family members driving from out of state.
-The out of state family members must contact the Detention Center Administrator during normal business hours Monday through Friday and give at least 24-hour notice of the intent to visit.
+The out-of-state family members must contact the Detention Center Administrator during regular business hours Monday through Friday and give at least 24-hour notice of the intent to visit.
 Exceptions may be made upon request and authorization of the Detention Center Administrator or his designee.

 To expedite attorney-client visitation and prevent disruption to the detention center operations, advance scheduling is required.
-The attorney of record may call the control officer at least 24 hours in advance at (405) 422-3188 for scheduling.
+The attorney of record may call Judicial Services at least 24 hours in advance at (405) 295-6216 or (405) 434-2829 for scheduling.

 Visits will not be conducted during shift change, meal times, or between the hours of 7:00 p.m. and 7:00 a.m.
 Exceptions may be considered in exigent circumstances, with approval by the Detention Center Administrator or Deputy Administrator.